WurthElektronik/Calypso-IoT-PnP-Design-Kit/README_KaaIoT.md

   ![KaaIoT main menu](images/kaaiot-config-menu.png)

   e.
-Fill the fields.
-Click on the "Choose Files" button.
-This opens the file browser.
-Browse to the location where the configuration files are.
-Select Root CA file (kaarootca).
-Click on "Upload" button.
+Fill in the fields.
+Click the "Choose Files" button to open the file browser.
+Navigate to the location where the configuration files are.
+Select the Root CA file (kaarootca).
+Click on the "Upload" button.
 It uploads the configuration and files.

   ![KaaIoT select certificate](images/kaaiot-select-certificate.png)

   ![KaaIoT fill configuration](images/kaaiot-fill-configuration.png)

   f.
-On success, the message "Success: 204 No content" at the bottom of the page indicates successful configuration of the device.
+If successful, the message "Success: 204 No content" at the bottom of the page will indicate the successful configuration of the device.

   ![KaaIoT upload success](images/kaaiot-upload-success.png)